techniq/react-starter-project/README.md

 - [ ] Setup testing (`npm test`) using `ava`, `enzyme`, `jest`, etc
 - [ ] Document how to change various things (`_variables.scss` for colors, `eslint` rules, etc)
 - [ ] Document how to remove unwanted features (redux, sass, etc)
+- [ ] Document how Webpack configuration is setup (explain use for each plugin, loader, etc)
 - [ ] `Immutable.js` / `seemless-immutable`